This post contains affiliate links. We may earn a commission when you purchase through our links, at no extra cost to you.

 Cons

-- Larger footprint than the Mac Mini or Beelink
+- Larger footprint than Mac Mini or Beelink

 - Fan is more audible than competing units under sustained workloads